PAA Gives Back!

 Dr. Erwin A. Bondareff Scholarship

 Pediatric Associates of Alexandria is proud to establish the Dr. Erwin A. Bondareff Scholarship through the Scholarship Fund of Alexandria.
-This annual, needs-based scholarship will be given to an outstanding graduating senior at T.C.
-Williams High School pursuing a college education in a medical field.
+This annual, needs-based scholarship will be given to an outstanding graduating senior at Alexandria City High School pursuing a college education in a medical field.

 Dr. Erwin Bondareff was a founder of Pediatric Associates of Alexandria, and practiced for over fifty years until his retirement in 2019.
 A native Alexandrian, he was an active member of the community and member of the Alexandria School Board in the early 1970s.
-This was a pivotal time for integration of the city's school system.
-During Dr. Bondareff's tenure on the school board, Alexandria confronted its racist history by uniting its 3 segregated high schools into a single, integrated T.C.
-Williams High School.
 Pediatric Associates of Alexandria is proud of Dr. Bondareff's legacy as a champion for equitable education in our city.
-We have cared for countless T.C.
-Williams students over half a century, and are proud to support their academic success through this scholarship.
+We have cared for countless Alexandria City High School students over half a century, and are proud to support their academic success through this scholarship.

 PACT Camp Scholarships

 Children living in homeless shelters and supportive housing have limited options for summer fun.
 The Fairfax County Park Authority, looking to expand these options, provides eligible children with free summer camp opportunities.

 Encore Stage & Studio

 Encore Stage & Studio's mission is to build lifelong appreciation for live theatre by involving young people in all aspects of theatre arts - onstage, backstage, in the classroom, and in the audience.

 WMYO is one of the region's longest-standing youth orchestras, having provided extraordinary orchestral opportunities to young musicians in the region for more than 40 years.